 This is how metabolization looks:

 There is a healthy number of receptors that play a role in metabolizing a drug.
-But if a person abuses a drug, like cocaine, it overstimulates the postsynaptic membrane.
+But for example, if a person suffers from cocaine addiction, it overstimulates the postsynaptic membrane.
 It means receptors can't handle the amount of dopamine coming in.